 DO NOT send a *.DOCX file (the default format that Word 2007 and later use); we can’t open those files.
 DO NOT post your file to a third-party storage site such as Google Drive and email us the link; we do not download attachments from third-party sites.

 Send your email to .
 Use the subject line Submission: (the title of your story).

 IMPORTANT: your subject line MUST include the word “Submission” or our spam filter will delete your email.

 Auto-Reply Email: You should receive our email auto-reply within 24 hours after sending your submission.

 If you don’t, check your spam filter to be sure it didn’t get caught there.
-Then make sure your subject line starts with “Submission” so our filter won’t delete your email and send your story again.
+Then make sure you spelled “ceaseless” correctly :) and send your story again.
 If you still don’t receive the auto-reply 24 hours after that, query using the email form on our Contact page.
 We will get back to you as soon as we can.

-Our response times average 2-4 weeks, occasionally as long as 7-9 weeks.
+Response Time: Our response times average 1-3 weeks, occasionally as long as 5-7 weeks.

 Slush Updates: To keep writers informed on our reading progress, we post periodic Slush Updates on our News page, under the category Slush Updates, saying what date up to which we have currently read all submissions.

 Querying: If we post a Slush Update saying that we’ve replied to all submissions sent before a certain date, and you sent yours before that date, please query us using the email form on our Contact page.
 We really mean this; it’s not necessary to wait.